vr2upu/GridTracker/README.md

 # GridTracker
-Amendment GridTracker for english Chinese translation changed, cann't display the select language.
+Amendment GridTracker for English and Chinese translation changed, cann't display the select language.
 Updated to GridTracker 1.23.0110

 About GridTracker